lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 	  3. A Current Table Properties panel on the right of the window.
 	  4. A small SAMP panel just below the Current Table Properties panel.

+    The main TOPCAT window with the newly created table highlighted in gray in the Table List panel.

 **2.4.**  Like in Step 1.5 of Example 1, click on the “Display table cell data” icon.
 A TOPCAT Table Browser window like the following will open up.
 This is a large table, and there are both horizontal and vertical scrollbars to permit the user to scroll